typhaneybdev/frontend-nanodegree-arcade-game/README.md

 Play live version [HERE](http://typhaneybennett.com/Arcade_game/index.html)

+If you would like to play this game locally click > clone or download > then download zip > unzip the file and open the index.html file in your favorite browser and you are good to go!

 Basic Functionality Per Udacity project guide lines

 In this game you have a Player and Enemies (bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.